Chapter 14:

 He raised one brow gently, the way he always did when he didn’t believe me.

-Instead of pushing, instead of asking questions, instead of offering blind optimism, he asked kindly.
+Instead asking questions and offering blind optimism, he asked kindly.
 ‘Can I pray with you?’

 We went to my father’s room.
-Caleb stood beside me carefully, respectfully, leaving enough space so I wouldn’t feel trapped, like he always did.
+Caleb stood beside me carefully and respectfully.
+He left enough space so I wouldn’t feel trapped, like he always did.
 He looked at my father, then bowed his head.

 ‘Father…’ his voice cracked slightly, ‘please place Your hands on this man’s heart.
 Bring peace to his pain.
 Strength to his body.
 Comfort to his daughter.’